You are here

 National Institutes of Health

 The primary audience for this course is new intramural NIDCD trainees, including post-doctoral, graduate, post-baccalaureate, and summer students.
-The course will also be useful for scientists and other interested individuals who want to learn about concepts related to the auditory system.
+Scientists from other institutions are welcome to attend as well.
+The course will also be useful for other interested individuals who want to learn about concepts related to the auditory system.

 The class is divided into two segments:

-- A lecture session, usually in the mornings, in which NIDCD scientists introduce and discuss a wide array of concepts related to the auditory system.
-Each talk will begin with an overview of essential topics.
+- Lecture sessions in the mornings, in which scientists introduce and discuss a wide array of concepts related to the auditory system.
 Lectures are open to all who register.
+Contact Elyssa Monzack, Ph.D., for more information.

 Inna Belyantseva, M.D., Ph.D.